rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

        return json.JSONDecoder().decode(src)
 ```

-In the test section add.
+In the test section add

 ```python
     # Update the record we just created